Sadhanha/World-Happiness-Report/README.md

 The analysis was conducted by addressing the following 8 business questions:

+● How do happiness scores vary across different regions or continents?

 ● What is the average happiness score across all countries?
-How do happiness scores vary across different regions or continents?

-● Is there a correlation between social support and generosity?
-How does the generosity metric align with the overall happiness of a country?

 ● How have happiness scores changed over different years?
-Are there notable trends in perceptions of corruption over time?

 ● Compare the perception of corruption in European countries to that in Asian countries.

-● Calculate the average happiness score for each region, considering only countries with a GDP per capita above the global average.

-● Rank countries within each region based on their healthy life expectancy.

-● Identify the top 5 countries with the highest GDP per capita.
-How does this affect their freedom to make life choices?
+● Identify the top 5 countries with the most significant decline in generosity over the years.

-● Identify the country and region with the highest and lowest generosity metric over the past 3 years.
+● Find the top 3 countries with the most consistent improvement in healthy life expectancy over the years.

+● What is the average freedom to make life choices in countries with above-average social support?

+● Identify countries that have moved above the global average happiness score over the years.